-Set the Telephone Event Payload Type to 101, and Convert 180 to 183 for Early Media to y, the values preferred by XO Communications.
+On Page 4, set the Network Call Redirection field to y and the Support Request History field to n.
+Set the Telephone Event Payload Type to 101, the value preferred by Fusion.
+Set Convert 180 to 183 for Early Media to y.
 Default values were used for all other fields.